Nordic American Tankers Ltd (NYSE: NAT) – NAT Board Member Alexander Hansson buys shares again

 Dear Shareholders and Investors,

-Alexander Hansson, Board Member of Nordic American Tankers Ltd (NAT) and son of Herbjorn Hansson, the NAT Founder, Chairman and CEO, has today bought 100,000 shares in NAT at $ 1.881 per share.
+Alexander Hansson, Board Member of Nordic American Tankers Ltd (NAT, Financial) and son of Herbjorn Hansson, the NAT Founder, Chairman and CEO, has today bought 100,000 shares in NAT at $ 1.881 per share.

 Following the transaction, Alexander Hansson privately owns 1,535,000 shares in NAT.
 The 28th of February this year he bought 250,000 NAT shares.